Stephen Kren

-Steve A. Kren, Jr. is an American politician from Idaho.
+Stephen A. Kren, Jr. is an American politician from Idaho.
 Kren is a former Republican member of Idaho House of Representatives.

 Early life

 Kren was born in Nampa, Idaho.
 Kren's father was a councilman in Nampa, Idaho.

 Career

 Kren is an electrical contractor and a Vice President of Stephen's Electric.

 On November 4, 2008, Kren won the election and became a Republican member of Idaho House of Representatives for District 13, seat B. Kren defeated Byron Yankey with 70.2% of the votes.
 On May 25, 2010, as an incumbent, Kren lost the primary election for District 13, seat B. Kren was defeated by Christy Perry.

 Personal life

 Kren's wife is Kalah Kren.
 They have three children, Jack, Halle, and Sophie.
 Kren and his family live in Nampa, Idaho.